Rash

 - hormonal therapy:

-- targeted therapy:
+- some targeted therapies:

 Some pain medications also can cause a rash.